 A manager should be aware that he is the boss and he has to learn his real power.
 A manager should do what his job is and not to become comfy every time.
 This means that when someone is to be told that there is a mistake in the presentation, the manager should be straight forward and be formal.

-So, the casual behaviour can be played outside the organisation but inside it should be formal boss employee relation.
+So, casual behaviour can be played outside the organisation but inside it should be formal boss-employee relation.

 12. Speaking uncoordinated words:

 Time plays a very crucial role in everybody’s life, once it flies will never comes back.
-Sometimes managers do not sync the time with what they speak while delivering a presentation, this creates a total chaos and blunder, and in other words it seems hotchpotch.
+Sometimes managers do not sync the time with what they speak while delivering a presentation, this creates total chaos and blunder, and in other words, it seems hotchpotch.

 The human communications are imperfect, but there can always be improvements made by working on certain areas of communications.
 In conclusion, the best way is to follow the rule of KOPPACT as mentioned above.